nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/PLUGINS.md

 }
 ```

-Then they will be copied by Flot into each series, providing default
+Then they will to copied by Flot into each series, providing default
 values in case none are specified.

 Think hard and long about naming the options.
 These names are going to
-be public API, and code is going to depend on them if the plugin is
+to public API, and code is going to depend on them if the plugin is
 successful.